Virtual Visitation and Child Custody Attorneys in Morris County NJ

 We seek to ensure that your individual needs, interests, and rights as a parent are properly taken into account in any parenting time agreement or post-divorce dispute, as well as to resolve these matters in a manner that protects the stability of your economic, legal, and parental future.

-To speak with our firm today regarding your specific needs or concerns regarding how technology can help bridge the gap of your child custody and parenting time agreement in a confidential case assessment, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our firm today regarding your specific needs or concerns regarding how technology can help bridge the gap of your child custody and parenting time agreement in a confidential Strategic Planning Session, please contact us online, or through our Morristown, NJ office at (973) 718-7705.